rieckpil/talks/testing-spring-boot-applications-demystified/slides/content.md

 [INFO] |  \- org.xmlunit:xmlunit-core:jar:2.10.0:test
 ```

-Tips:
-- Favor JUnit 5 over JUnit 4
-- Pick one assertion library or at least not mix it within the same test class

 ---

 ## Unit Testing with Spring Boot

-- Unit tests are the fastest tests
-- Provide collaborators from outside -> no `new`
+- Provide collaborators from outside (dependency injection) -> no `new` inside your code
-- Avoid static method access
-- avoid static (possible to Mock) -> show example of injecting clock
+- Develop small, single responsibility classes
+- Test only the public API of your class
+- Verify behavior not implementation details

+---
+### Avoid Static Method Access

 ```java
 @Service